What is the Employee Retention Credit? How It Works and What Businesses Qualify

 The IRS FAQs permit a dollar-for-dollar offset against payroll taxes owed (including taxes withheld from employees) to allow employers to access these funds prior to the quarter end.
 Additionally, the IRS has designed an expedited refund process if these credits still exceed the employer’s total payroll taxes.

 Employers can take advantage immediately of the advance payments by filing Form 7200 to receive these credits in excess of the payroll taxes.
 This is the same form that is utilized to expedite the refund of the FFCRA paid leave credit.
 Remember both credits may be claimed by the same employer, but not on the same wages.
+The IRS recently issued guidance that states the minimum that can be requested on Form 7200 for the department to process is $25.

 Keep in mind, that although aggregated employer groups are treated as a single employer for determining whether they qualify for the credit, once they qualify, each entity must claim and reconcile the credit individually.
 However, the aggregate group will still need to apportion the qualified wages limits across the entities.